lokmanTech/youtube_data_engineering/README.md

 # youtube_data_analysis
-A comprehensive project for analyzing YouTube data to gain insights into channel performance, video trends, and audience engagement.
-Utilizing Python, Pandas, and YouTube API to collect, process, and visualize data.
-This repository includes scripts, notebooks, and documentation to guide users through various analyses and data visualizations.
+An end-to-end data engineering project for analyzing YouTube data, encompassing data ingestion, data lake formation, cloud deployment on AWS, ETL design, scalability, and reporting.
+This repository includes scripts, workflows, and documentation to guide users through each phase of the project, leveraging Python, AWS services, and data engineering best practices.